Wills and Trusts

 Trusts accomplish the same goals a will can, but includes many more benefits.
-The most commonly known trust is the Living Trust.
-A Living Trust becomes active during a grantor’s lifetime and even manages assets during this lifetime.
-When setting up a Trust, our lawyers will help you decide the arrangement for distribution upon your death, designate the successor to manage the distribution and name the beneficiaries of your assets.
+The most commonly known trust is the Revocable Living Trust.
+A Revocable Living Trust becomes active during a grantor’s lifetime and even manages assets during this lifetime.
+When setting up a Trust, our lawyers will help you decide the arrangement for distribution upon your death, designate the successor to manage the distribution, and name the beneficiaries of your assets.

-Even when we have established a trust, many times a will is still necessary to cover any remaining assets that were not included in the trust, which may happen for a variety of reasons.
+Even when we have established a trust, many times a “pour over” will is still necessary to cover any remaining assets that were not included in the trust, which may happen for a variety of reasons.
 The will guarantees that all your assets distribute as you intended.

 Without any type of will set in place prior to your passing, the state will make decisions on your behalf, including the distribution of your assets and even the care of your minor children.
-The costs accrued from the state’s participation will cut into the amount you intended for your beneficiaries and may actually name beneficiaries you had not intended.
+The costs incurred from the state’s participation will cut into the amount you intended for your beneficiaries and may actually name beneficiaries you had not intended.

 An estate plan with our attorneys will provide you peace of mind knowing that your wishes are set in place and carried out.
 We know how to enforce the best tax advantages available to you, protect your wealth and transfer it successfully as you intend.